 Decide who will be joining you and whether they’re adults or children.
 Categorise your holiday meal according to the course – the main meats and side items and of course, the desserts.
 Make as many side dishes as you can one to two days in advance of the Christmas Eve meal.

-The reason most people get overloaded with cooking for the holidays is because they try to make the entire meal either the night before or the same day and then they’re too worn out to enjoy the company or the festivities.
+The reason you probably get overloaded with cooking for the holidays is that you try to make the entire meal either the night before or the same day.
+And then you’re too worn out to enjoy the company or the festivities.
 So plan ahead and don’t be shy about asking for help in the kitchen from family members.
 Especially your partner!

 Christmas Decorations – Reduce the Overwhelm

 Tradition, for most people, involves putting up the Christmas tree and all of the indoor and outdoor decorations at the same time.
 But there’s a better way for those who feel overwhelmed.
+Make your decorations part of your Christmas preparations.
 The best way to decorate inside or outside your home for the holidays is to do it a piece at a time, a room at a time, a portion of your garden at a time.

 Don’t start in your living room.
 This is where the majority of decorating takes place.
 Begin in another room instead.
 Make small changes rather than doing everything in one go.
 That way, you get to enjoy the holiday flair.
 It’s often the expectation of the holiday that gives us the greatest sense of excitement as well as the actual day.